The Minimization of Random Hypergraphs: Preliminaries and Notation

-It describes the Shannon entropy or, equivalently, the R{\'e}nyi entropy of order $1$, of the Bernoulli distribution with parameter $x$.
-In the notation of the previous sections, $\Hb(x) = H((x, 1-x))$.
-Evidently, the entropy function is symmetric around $1/2$ with $\Hb(x) = \Hb(1-x)$.
-On the open unit interval, $\Hb$ is positive and differentiable with derivative
+The entropy function is the Shannon entropy (equivalently, the R{\'e}nyi entropy of order $1$) of the Bernoulli distribution with parameter $x$.
+In the notation of the previous sections, we have $\Hb(x) = H((x, 1-x))$.
+The entropy function is symmetric around $\sfrac{1}{2}$ with $\Hb(x) = \Hb(1-x)$.
+On the open unit interval, $\Hb$ is positive and strictly concave, it has its maximum at $\sfrac{1}{2}$ with value $\Hb(\sfrac{1}{2}) = 1$.
+The entropy power

-Thus, the derivative is the negative of the (binary) \emph{logit function}, also dubbed \emph{log-odds} in statistics. $\Hb$ is strictly concave and has its maximum at $1/2$ with value $\Hb(1/2) = 1$.
-The quantity